Matching scalar leptoquarks to the SMEFT at one loop: Conclusions

 \subsection{Acknowledgements}

-We thank D. Sutherland and A. Crivellin for useful discussions, and K. Mantzaropoulos for pointing out some errors present in the previous version of this paper, after a comparison with results obtained via functional methods.\footnote{The detailed list of corrections, all regarding semileptonic operators, can be found in the erratum of the published version.} DM acknowledges support by the INFN grant SESAMO, MIUR grant PRIN\_2017L5W2PT.
+We thank D. Sutherland and A. Crivellin for useful discussions, and K. Mantzaropoulos for pointing out some errors present in the original version of this paper, after a comparison with results obtained via functional methods (see \cite{Dedes:2021abc}).\footnote{The detailed list of corrections, all regarding semileptonic operators, can be found in the erratum of the published version.} We also thank Matthias K\"{o}nig for spotting the error in Eqs.(C.17-C.19), Mikael Chala for finding the error in Eqs.(B.2,B.3) (see \cite{Chala:2021pll}), and Aneesh Manohar for a discussion on the matching of the dipole operators and for pointing out the error in the signs of Eqs.(C.50,C.55) (see \cite{Aebischer:2021uvt}).
+DM acknowledges support by the INFN grant SESAMO and MIUR grant PRIN\_2017L5W2PT.
 D.M is also partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement 833280 (FLAY).
 EV has been partially supported by the DFG Cluster of Excellence 2094 ORIGINS, the Collaborative Research Center SFB1258 and the BMBF grant 05H18WOCA1 and thanks the Munich Institute for Astro- and Particle Physics (MIAPP) for hospitality.